Scientists pin down historic sea level rise

-Scientists last month said that thinning glaciers and ice caps were pushing up sea levels by 1.5 millimetres a year, and experts forecast an increase of as much as two metres by 2100.
+Scientists last month said that thinning glaciers and ice caps were pushing up sea levels by 1.5 millimeters a year, and experts forecast an increase of as much as two meters by 2100.

 A very rapid sea level rise is thought to have occurred 14,650 years ago but details about the event have been unclear.

-Some past sea level records have suggested glacier melt led to a 20 metre increase in less than 500 years.
+Some past sea level records have suggested glacier melt led to a 20 meter increase in less than 500 years.

 But uncertainty lingered about the source of the melt, its force and its link to the changes in climate.

 A team of scientists, including researchers from France's Aix-Marseille University and the University of Tokyo, claim to have solved the mystery which may shed light on climate change.

 They reconstructed sea level changes by analyzing samples of coral collected from reefs in Tahiti and dated them to determine the extent and timing of the sea level rise.

 "Our results ... reveal that the increase in sea level in Tahiti was between 12 and 22 meters, with a most probable value between 14 and 18 meters, establishing a significant meltwater contribution from the southern hemisphere," said the authors of the study published in the journal Nature.